 The Australian and Victorian governments have committed $5 billion each to deliver Melbourne Airport Rail.

-Detailed planning and development work is currently underway, which will inform more detailed cost estimates and refine other parts of the project scope.
+Detailed planning and development work is currently underway, which will inform more detailed cost estimates and refine other parts of the project scope and designs.

 Construction will begin in 2022 with a target opening date of 2029 subject to relevant Victorian and Federal planning, environmental and other government approvals.